 I needed another solution.

 Stepping outside resolved the issue.
-I still had directional light and managed to use some of the interior that I liked.
+I still had directional light and managed to use some of the interiors that I liked.
 It's a reminder that you need to move around your model and shoot.
 See what you get.
 Eliminate some distractions.
 Find the possibilities in your location and with your light.

 Uses for Window Light Photography

 Let's start with the most basic use for window light photography.
 It's free.
-My examples are for portraits, but you can use it for other subjects.
+My examples are for portraits, but you can use them for other subjects.
 Some of my favorite food photographers use window light for their shots.

 Combine some reflectors or bounce cards with light from a window and you have a viable table-top studio.
 The fact that light can only come in from one direction helps you provide dimension and depth with shadows.
 You can use bounce cards to add fill light if those shadows are too harsh.